jakupierblina/Data-Engineer-Upskilling/README.md

-# Data Engineering Upskilling

-Solved just for fun.
+### Data-Engineer-Upskilling

+Repository that has some intresting data sets to triger patterns and extract information.<br>
-There are some very cool model prediction for analysis, data interpretation and machine learning model.
+There are some very cool model prediction for analysis, data interpretation and machine learning model i did.
+Feel free to improve and add your solutions. <br>

-One can use this repository as guide to skill themself in path of becoming Data Engineer.
+One can use this repository  also as a guide to skill themself in path of becoming Data Engineer.

-# Data-Engineer-Upskilling